jabrythehutt/awsrd/README.md

 ## Features

-- Create remote development EC2 instances
+* Create remote development EC2 instances that shut down automatically when inactive
-- Connect to your EC2 instances via SSM
+* Connect to your EC2 instances via SSM
-- Start and stop your EC2s
+* Start and stop your EC2s
-- Select alternative AWS profiles and regions
+* Select alternative AWS profiles and regions
-- Terminate your instances
+* Terminate your instances

 ## Getting started

 1. Make sure you have your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) set up, there are various extensions that can simplify this step for you such as the offical [AWS Toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/connect.html)

-2.
+  * Your credentials need administrative rights in order to provision infrastructure, you can reduce any possibility of interfering with your existing infrastructure by using a seperate AWS account for your remote development environment
+  * You can apply the "AdministratorAccess" managed policy to your associated IAM group or user in order to allow this extension to create and terminate your development machines

+2. Make sure that your AWS Account has a [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) that your development instances can be launched in

-3. (Optional) If you would like to connect to any of your existing E
+3. (Optional) If you would like to connect to existing EC2s (not created by this extension) then you need to make sure that [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html) is set up for them